 Our Fixed for Life policy offers up to £7,000 for vet fees per condition and up to £20,000 in total claims during your pet's lifetime.
 Your premiums will never increase even if you claim, move home, or your vet starts charging more, as long as you buy your policy before you puppy turns two.

 How much does it cost to own a dog?

 There are many costs associated with dog ownership.
 According to the PDSA, the average dog can cost up to £16,000 across its lifetime.

 Here are just a few things for you to think about:

 - Food/Treats –It is worth looking into the type of food (and how much food) the type of dog you want eats.
 Bigger dogs have bigger appetites, so this can end up being quite costly

 - Training-Some rescue dogs may come house trained, but you may have specific rules that you will want to enforce for your home.
 And if you are getting a puppy, you may want to consider puppy classes, to socialise them with other dogs, and give you a helping hand with hints and tips for how to handle your pooch

-- Grooming –If you are considering a dog like a Shih Tzu or Bichon Frise which requires a lot of grooming, you may end up sending them to a groomer as frequently as every 6 weeks.
-It is important to know exactly what grooming your dog will need!
+- Grooming –If you are considering a dog like a Shih Tzu or Bichon Frise which requires a lot of grooming, you may end up sending them to a groomer as frequently as every six weeks.
+It is important to know exactly what grooming your dog will need

-- Insurance –Did you know a broken leg can cost £1200 or even more?
+- Insurance –Did you know a broken leg can cost £1,200 or even more?
 It is important to look around for insurance for your dog, to avoid any nasty surprises.
-Our article on the Top Ten Insurers might help
+Our article on the Best Pet Insurance for Dogs might help

 - Pet sitters/kennels –Make plans now for what you will do with your pooch if you go away, and look into the costs.
 Like a good scout, always be prepared